grow/grow/README.md

 ### Issues and roadmap

 We use GitHub to track issues.
-Feel free to [https://github.com/grow/pygrow/issues](browse issues) and look for any issues pertaining to the features you'd like to work on and claim them.
+Feel free to [browse issues](https://github.com/grow/pygrow/issues "browse issues") and look for any issues pertaining to the features you'd like to work on and claim them.
 If the feature warrants discussion, conduct a discussion with the project authors in the GitHub issue or on the mailing list.

 ### Getting the code